 Here he had achieved significant and important results, from which it followed that humanity would be literally swimming in not quite imaginable happiness, if only the White Thesis itself could be found, and most importantly if we could understand what it is and where it could be found."

-According to Redkin's last hypothesis, the White Thesis is a positive integer triplet (A, B, C) satisfying the following property: A2 + B2 is divisible by C. The hypothesis also states that all three White Thesis components lie between the squares of two consecutive integers N and N+1.
+According to Redkin's last hypothesis, the White Thesis is a positive integer triplet (A, B, C) satisfying the following properties: A2 + B2 is divisible by C and A, B, C are pairwise distinct.
+The hypothesis also states that all three White Thesis components lie between the squares of two consecutive integers N and N+1.

 contains one integer N (2 ≤ N ≤ 30000).

 Output three different integers A, B and C, that (A2 + B2) is a multiple of C and N2 ≤ A, B, C ≤ (N+1)2.

 If two or more such triplets exist, output any one.
 If there are no such triplets, then output "No solution".